Richard Katz (writer)

-Richard Katz (November 21, 1888 – November 8, 1968) was a German journalist, travel writer, and essayist from Bohemia.
+Richard Katz (November 21, 1888 – November 8, 1968), was a German journalist, travel writer, and essayist from Bohemia.
 While writing both grandiose and humble prose, his style is consistently imbued with a sense of humor, humility and love for all things living.

 Early years

+Richard Katz was born on November 21, 1888, in Prague, Austria-Hungary (now Czech Republic).
+His family was an ethnic minority of Sudeten Germans living in the Sudetenland.

-After graduation Katz studied law at The German University in Prague.
+After graduation, Katz studied law at The German University in Prague.
 During his studies, he wrote for a variety of newspapers and magazines.
 Upon graduation, he began work with the now defunct Vossische Zeitung newspaper in their Prague office.
 During this placement, he spent a year in East Asia working as a traveling reporter.

 Career in journalism

 After the First World War, Katz moved to Leipzig and in 1924 he became director of the Leipzig Publishing Company, a position he held for two years.
 In the years between 1928 and 1930, he was a clerk for the Ullstein publishing house in Berlin.
 While working in this position, Katz founded the Green Post, a periodical which very quickly reached a circulation of over one million.
 The financial success allowed Katz to establish himself as an independent writer, giving him the freedom to travel the world while writing of his experiences.